coolchem/raappid/README.md

     - **template**: Choose this project type, if you want to develop a template for your projects or to share with other developers.

 2. Choose name for your project (**required**)
     ````
     project-name: it is the name you want to give to your project,
-                  a folder with your project name will be created in the directory where the command is run
+                  a folder with your project name will be created in the directory
+                  where the command is run

-                  Requirements: name should be single word for example, my-project, my_project, MyProject or myproject etc.
+                  Requirements: name should be single word for example,
+                  my-project, my_project, MyProject or myproject etc.
     ````

 3. Choose a template (**optional**)

     ````
-    template-name: template name refers to the remote repository from which the project will be based on.
+    template-name: template name refers to the remote repository from which
+                   the project will be based on.
-                   If no template name is provided the default templates for each app will be used to create the project.
+                   If no template name is provided, the default template based on
+                   project type will be used to create the project.

                    Examples:
                    npm-package-name